AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/depth_estimation/README.md

 Depth Estimation
 ==============
 Creates a JSON file with information about the DC offset of each channel, as well as the channel closest to the brain surface.
-This information is needed to perform the median subtraction step.
+In the current SpikeGLX pipeline version this information is not fed forward into kilosort.

 Implementation
 --------------